emmanuel-jan/take-home-tana-test/README.md

 efficiently then tracked the longest string as I looped through the strings.

-<ins>Question 2

-To solve the problem on how many unique ways the array's numbers can be added to match the "result."
-I used backtracking technique.
-Using the backtracking algorithm
-I recursively explored all combinations of the array.
-I tracked the current sum and stopped exploring when it matched the
-"result" or when the "result" is exceeded.
-To avoid duplicates I first sorted the array

-<ins>Question 3

-For this problem, in order to
-make all elements zero except the first, the first element must be able to generate all others using repeated subtractions.
-This is only possible if the Greatest Common Divisor of the entire array is equal to the first element.
-For my solution I computed the GCD of the entire array.
-If GCD == a[0] return 1 else return 0

 <ins>Question 4

 The goal of this problem is to find the